Quantum magnetometer sensor array

 4 What the Public Record Actually Shows

 The Navy has been using Magnetic Anomaly Detection (MAD) since World War II.
-MAD is not quantum sensing in the strict sense; early systems used fluxgate magnetometers, and more recent systems use optically-pumped cells.
+MAD isn't quantum sensing in the strict sense; early systems used fluxgate magnetometers, and more recent systems use optically-pumped cells.
 But it's the closest existing public analogue to "find a thing by the magnetic field it emits or perturbs."
 A P-3 Orion maritime patrol aircraft flies a MAD boom at about 75 metres above the water and detects submerged steel hulls by the magnetic anomaly they produce in the Earth's ambient field.
 Detection ranges for quiet modern submarines are classified but discussed in the open literature as hundreds to low thousands of metres, depending on sensor noise floor and search geometry.

 That's not human-heartbeat detection.
 It's several orders of magnitude easier: a submarine displaces tonnes of ferromagnetic material and distorts an ambient 50-microtesla field.
 A human heart produces a 100-picotesla dipole at skin contact, 1,000 times weaker than the Earth's field and, critically, a dipole source whose strength falls with the cube of distance.